-Table 16-2 (Cont.)
+Table 19-2 (Cont.)
 Interfaces and Their Configuration

-Configuration Parameter PLSQL Java OID-LDAP Description Mainly for applications that have an Oracle Database backend.
+Configuration Parameter PLSQL Java OID-LDAP INTERFACE_NAME The name of the PLSQL package that implements the Interface Not used Not used INTERFACE CONNECT_INFO The Database Connect String.
+Multiple formats supported for all versions.
+Not used Not used INTERFACE ADDITIONAL_INFO Not used Not used Not used Plugin types PRE_DATA_ENTRY, POST_DATA_ENTRY, DATA_ACCESS PRE_DATA_ENTRY, POST_DATA_ENTRY, DATA_ACCESS, EVENT_DELIVERY (MUST) PRE_DATA_ENTRY, POST_DATA_ENTRY, DATA_ACCESS Description Mainly for applications that have an Oracle Database backend.
 The DIP Server pushes the event to the remote Database by invoking the PLSQL procedure.
 If the Interface Type is JAVA, an event delivering plug-in must be configured or the server will give errors.
 The plug-in configuration determines the rest of the configuration.
 See Application Provisioning Plug-in Configuration.
 Mainly used in cases where the application is very tightly bound to Oracle Internet Directory and event delivery through the PLSQL interface or the JAVA Event Delivery Plug-in is unnecessary.
 This interface will be deprecated in future.
 Please use the JAVA Interface instead.

-Applications can use the following arguments to \$ORACLE\ HOME/bin/oidprovtool when specifying an event interface configuration:
+Applications can use the following arguments to \$ORACLE HOME/bin/oidprovtool when specifying an event interface configuration:

-- interface\type (Default is PLSQL)
+- interface_type (Default is PLSQL)

-- interface\version (Default is 2.0)
+- interface_version (Default is 2.0)

-- interface\name
+- interface_name

-- interface\connect\info
+- interface_connect_info

-- interface\additional\info
+- interface_additional_info

-Table 16-3, "Information Formats Supported by the PLSQL Interface" lists the interface connection information formats that the PL/SQL interface supports when it connects to a remote database.
+Table 19-3, "Information Formats Supported by the PLSQL Interface" lists the interface connection information formats that the PL/SQL interface supports when it connects to a remote database.
 All the formats are supported for all interface versions.

-Table 16-3 Information Formats Supported by the PLSQL Interface
+Information Formats Supported by the PLSQL Interface